 Being Entertaining is More Important Than Being Honest

 Do you have a great story to tell?
-Is it good, or is it great?
+Is it good?
+Is it great?
 Do your friends find your stories mildly amusing, somewhat clever, a little sad, and really good in parts, or do they find them great?
 Most aspiring writers don’t write great stories right out of the gate, and aspiring writers are a dime a dozen.
 Great stories litter our libraries and bookstores.
 Do you have a great story to tell?
 Most people do.
 There’s nothing special about you, or your “great American” story, not yet.

 But you are a great writer with excellent material.
 Your Aunt Clara told you so.
 You have a gift for storytelling that crushes those around you.
 You get reactions and laughter that others don’t and amazement is directed at your storytelling aptitude.
 The only problem is you may have enough material to entertain your Aunt Clara, because she knows you and she knows the characters in your life, but you don’t have the type of material that will entertain a wider audience.
 That’s a problem, but it’s a problem that has haunted storytellers all across the spectrum from the aspiring storyteller to the legend.